Memory security in Go

 - Allow them to run out of scope.

-- Pray for the garbage-collector to clean them up, or force it with
+- Hope for the garbage-collector to clean them up, or force it with

 A short time later, I realised that beef was kicking off.
 As it turned out, the aforementioned approach was fundamentally flawed as one thing hadn’t been accounted for: the garbage-collector.
 It goes around doing whatever it feels like doing; making a copy here; moving something around there; it’s a real pain from a security standpoint.

-I really didn’t have a choice at that point: I had to dedicate all the time I could spare to the project, for the ten days it took to develop and release the fix.
+I really didn’t have a choice at that point: I had to dedicate time to the project, for the ten days it took to develop and release the fix.

 A few people had mentioned wrapping libsodium, but I wanted a pure-go solution, so that wasn’t ideal.
 Instead myself and dotcppfile began analysing how libsodium actually worked.
-Well, I say “we”; more like he pretty much audited the entire library while I checked the documentation and implemented the relevant system calls.
+He began auditing that while I researched some protection strategies and implemented APIs for the relevant system calls.